 Pasi Nikkanen: Exactly.

 Pasi Nikkanen: How we measure employee experience is just about perception.
 It's not how long the process took or quickly somebody closed a ticket.
-It's about the perception and the feeling, and it's sometimes very difficult for some customers or prospects to understand it.
-How can you just measure feeling?
+It's about the perception and the feeling, and it's sometimes very difficult for some customers or prospects to understand it, how can you just measure feeling.
 But, you're talking about humans as a sensor in some of your material.
 So, what do you mean with that then?
 What do you try to do?
 What have you been doing around that topic?

 Tomi Teikko: Okay.
 Without going directly to that, I need to little bit open this sensor thing.
-It comes from, I was inside of Tieto we had this internal stock-up doing products related to IoT (Internet of Things), so big data sensors, analytics, stuff like that.
-And when I was meeting customers, and I was meeting technology vendors or companies building sensors, I actually noticed that very rarely they think that they could use humans as sensor.
+I was inside of Tieto we had this internal start-up, doing products related to IoT (Internet of Things), so big data sensors, analytics, stuff like that.
+And when I was meeting customers, and I was meeting technology vendors or companies building sensors, I actually noticed that very rarely they think that they could use humans as a sensor.
 So, because human is the best sensor ever created, there is no sensor that can smell, see, feel as accurate as human can and as humans we can even process that data.
 Let's have a very stupid, stupid example like using human as a sensor and using technical sensors.
 Let's say that you have a coffee machine which is the source of all the performance levels in office.
-Of course, if coffee machine doesn't work, your productivity levels-
+Of course, if the coffee machine doesn't work, your productivity levels-

 Tomi Teikko: They are dropping.

 Pasi Nikkanen: We just got the grinder broken one day at the office and it was the number one topic at Slack.